omnidan/node-emoji/README.md

 emoji.replace('⚠️ 〰️ 〰️ low disk space', (emoji) => `${emoji.key}:`) // Replace emoji's by callback method: "warning: low disk space"
 ```

 Note: There are some emojis that have "-" in their name, for example "t-rex" and refrencing them directly like this `(emoji.t-rex)` won't work.
-In such cases, use the `emoji['t-rex']` syntax instead
+In such cases, use the `emoji.get('t-rex')` syntax instead

 ## Options